web3/web3.js/docs/web3-module.rst

 Web3 Module API
 ===============

-The Web3 Module API provides you the possibility to create your own custom Web3 Module with JSON-RPC methods, subscriptions or contracts.
+The Web3 Module API gives you the possibility to create your own custom Web3 Module with JSON-RPC methods, subscriptions or contracts.
 The provided modules from the Web3 library are also written with the Web3 Module API the core does provide.

 The idea of the Web3 Module API is to extend and customize the JSON-RPC methods, contracts and subscriptions to project